 At this point, I would love to bring you an alkalizing pancake recipe, but I do not have one.
 There are several recipes on the Internet that claim to be alkalizing, but I fear they might be using the wrong data to assess the effects of ingredients.
 In theory, as pancakes are rarely eaten without toppings, it should be possible to produce a combination that is alkalizing in total.
-The most obvious place to look for effective toppings is my list of 100 most alkaline foods.
+The most obvious place to look for effective toppings is my list of high alkaline foods.
 It has not inspired me yet, but I have limited culinary skills.
 If you have a recipe for pancakes that would form part of a good gout diet menu, please share in the gout forum.

 Leave Pancakes and Gout to browse Gout Diet Menu guidelines

 Related Gout Facts: Gout Diet Menu

 Did this page help you?
 If yes, please consider a small donation.
 Your donations help keep GoutPal's gout support services free for everyone.
 Please click to donate:

 If not, please tell me how I can improve it to help you more.

 Please note that my Feedback Form does not yet work on the current version of this website.
 So please send your feedback: